Pneumonia caused by pathogens or cecal impaction

 The autopsy of a rabbit deceased by pneumonia shows a reddish or grayish cranio-ventral congestion of the tissue of the lungs, which is typical of pneumonia in rabbits as well as the presence or absence of emphysema.

-2. Carefully examine the presence of mucus in the nostrils.
-This is not always easy, as rabbits wash themselves meticulously and regularly.
-Sometimes the presence of wet and tangled fur on the front legs is observed, a possible sign of the presence of nasal mucus.
+2. Careful examination for the presence of mucus in or around the nostrils.
+This is not always easy, as rabbits groom themselves meticulously.
+Sometimes the presence of wet and tangled fur is present on one or both front limbs, a possible sign of the presence of nasal mucus discharge.

 3. Complete blood examination (CBC) to discover hematological changes, such as increased neutrophil count (neutrophilia) or decreased white blood cell count (leukopenia).
 This examination allows also to check the function of the vital organs.